 Tris-solvates [LnQ3(solv)1-2]

 Lanthanide acylpyrazolonates, where the metal ions are additionally coordinated by solvent molecules, represent the most common class.
 Given that rare-earth cations typically exhibit high coordination numbers (CN), and acylpyrazolonates are bidentate ligands, the central atom additionally coordinates solvent molecules, increasing the CN to 7 or, more frequently, 8.
 No exceptions to this rule have been found so far; however, the structure of a samarium complex with a neutral methylated acylpyrazolone ligand QPh,Me,(Me),CH2Cl has been identified (Figure 1), indicating the potential for increasing the CN of lanthanides in acylpyrazolonates to nine under specific conditions [145].
 For scandium, which has a small ionic radius, it is possible to form anhydrous tris-complexes [ScQ3] with a coordination number of 6 [146], although in other cases it reaches 7 upon coordination with a solvent molecule [78].
+The complexes of the type [LnQ3(solv)1-2] described to date are listed in Table 2.